-The President or his/her designee may summarily suspend a student for violating these standards, pending a hearing of the case before the TSS Associate Dean.
+The President or his designee may summarily suspend a student for violating these standards, pending a hearing of the case before the TSS Associate Dean who oversees Student Support Services.
 Students should also be aware that such misconduct might also subject them to penalties, which may be prescribed by territorial or federal laws.
 The imposition of such additional penalties does not constitute double jeopardy, in as much as College sanctions represent administrative and not criminal prosecution.

-If a territorial or a federal court has accepted an accused student's plea of guilty to a criminal offense or, if the accused student has been found guilty of such an offense and the commission of the offense also clearly constitutes a violation of the College rules set forth in this publication, the TSS Associate Dean may adopt the determination of guilt without conducting a fact finding hearing concerning guilt or innocence.
+If a territorial or a federal court has accepted an accused student's plea of guilty to a criminal offense or, if the accused student has been found guilty of such an offense and the commission of the offense also clearly constitutes a violation of the College rules set forth in this publication, the Associate Dean who oversees Student Support Services may adopt the determination of guilt without conducting a fact finding hearing concerning guilt or innocence.
 A hearing for the purpose of assessing sanctions shall be afforded all students.
 In any case, all students have the right to present mitigating evidence.
 Nothing in these rules shall prevent the College from hearing a case prior to its disposition in a Court of law.
 The findings of the Court do not limit the College in assessing appropriate disciplinary sanctions for violations of campus regulations.